-Biodegradable and compostable plastics are promising alternatives to conventional plastics.
-Biodegradable and compostable materials can degrade in the presence of microorganisms into water, carbon dioxide and microbial biomass.
-The degradation rate very much depends on the surrounding conditions, including temperature, the presence of microorganisms, nutrients, oxygen and moisture (De Wilde et al., 2013; van den Oever et al., 2017).
-There are different conditions for biodegradation of bioplastics (EEA, 2020):
+Biodegradable and compostable plastics are considered to be promising alternatives to conventional plastics.
+Biodegradable and compostable materials can degrade in the presence of microorganisms in water, carbon dioxide and microbial biomass.
+The degradation rate very much depends on the surrounding conditions, including temperature, time period, the presence and levels of microorganisms, nutrients, oxygen and moisture (De Wilde et al., 2013; van den Oever et al., 2017).
+There are different conditions for the biodegradation of bioplastics (EEA, 2020):

-- Natural environment soil, fresh water, marine environment requires certain conditions at different periods of time, biodegradation process is slow. - Industrial composting industrial composting plant or organic waste treatment plant.
-Environmental conditions are stable and monitored. - Home composting degradation in less controlled conditions at a smaller scale, with the lower temperature than in industrial composting plant.
+- Natural environment soil, water and compost require certain conditions at different periods of time, and the biodegradation process is slow. - Industrial composting requires an industrial composting plant or anaerobic digestion facility.
+Environmental conditions are stable and monitored. - Home composting degradation in an in-home composter, with a lower temperature than in an industrial composting plant.

-Biodegradable or compostable plastics can be produced from either bio-based or fossil raw material (feedstock (EEA, 2020) and degrade in different conditions such as compost (aerobic conditions), soil or anaerobic conditions (Table 1).
+Biodegradable or compostable plastics can be produced from either bio-based or fossil raw material (EEA, 2020) and degrade in different conditions such as compost (aerobic conditions), soil or anaerobic conditions (Table 1).

-Table 1 Biodegradable and compostable plastics (Flury &Narayan, 2021; Nova, 2021)
+Table 1 Biodegradable and compostable plastics (adopted from Flury & Narayan, 2021)

-Name of the polymer Properties Biodegradability in environment Polybutylene succinate (PBS) Thermoplastic polymer, comparable to polypropylene, consists of polymerized units of butylene succinate.
-Proven biodegradability in industrial composting Polylactic acid (PLA) Brittle, clear, generally suitable for food contact applications, can also be used as a foam 1 Proven biodegradability in in industrial composting, anaerobic digestion Polyhydroxyalkanoates (PHA) Various properties, not used often commercially, normally in blends 1 Proven biodegradability in home composting, industrial composting, soil, freshwater and marine environment.
-Polybutylene adipate terephthalate (PBAT) Various properties, can replace PP or LDPE, some flexible and very tough, some grades food contact approved, normally found in blends 1 , Proven biodegradability in industrial composting, certain blends in home composting and in soil.
-Starch blends Wide range of different properties, can be used as a foam 1 Proven biodegradability in soil, marine and freshwater environment, home and industrial composting Cellulose acetate Rigid, some types certified according to EN 13432 proven biodegradability for certain grades for soil, marine and freshwater environments, home and industrial composting Cellulose (lignin <5%) Clear, biodegradable in different environments Proven biodegradability in soil, marine and freshwater environment, home and industrial composting Notes: 1 Source: Hilton et al., 2020
+Polymer Properties Degradability environment Polybutylene succinate (PBS) Thermoplastic polymer, comparable to polypropylene, consists of polymerized units of butylene succinate.
+Industrial composting Polylactic acid (PLA) Brittle, clear, generally suitable for food contact applications, can also be used as a foam 1 Industrial composting, anaerobic digestion Polyhydroxyalkanoates (PHA) Various properties, rarely used commercially, normally used in blends 1 Home composting, industrial composting, degradability in soil Polybutylene adipate terephthalate (PBAT) Various properties, can replace PP or LDPE, some grades are flexible and very tough, some grades are food contact approved, normally used in blends 1 Home composting, industrial composting, degradability in soil Starch blends Wide range of different properties, can be used as a foam 1 Home composting, industrial composting Cellulose acetate Rigid, some types certified according to EN 13432 Industrial composting

-According to the European Bioplastics factsheet (EEA, 2020), different standards exist to assess the degradability of plastics in industrial conditions and degradation in soil:
+According to the European Bioplastics factsheet (EEA, 2020), different standards exist to assess the degradability of plastics in industrial conditions and in soil:

-- 1. Industrial composting and anaerobic digestion - EN13432 "Requirements for packaging recoverable through composting and biodegradation".
-This standard is intended for use for biodegradable packaging for treatment in industrial composting and anaerobic digestion facilities. - EN 14995 the same requirements as in EN13432, however can be applied for plastics in general. - ISO 18606 "Packaging and the environment Organic Recycling" - ISO 17088 "Specifications for compostable plastics".
+1. Industrial composting and anaerobic digestion

+EN13432 "Requirements for packaging recoverable through composting and biodegradation".
+This standard is intended for use for biodegradable packaging for treatment in industrial composting and anaerobic digestion facilities.

+- EN 14995 provides the same requirements as in EN13432, however, it can be applied for plastics in general. - ISO 18606 "Packaging and the environment Organic Recycling" - ISO 17088 "Specifications for compostable plastics".